 How to run Stable Diffusion locally on your computer

-It is possible to work on 4GB with some tweaks, but in my opinion, it’s not worth trying.
+to work on 4GB with some tweaks, but in my opinion, it’s not worth trying.
+The

-The perfect scenario is to have a top-tier graphics card like Nvidia RTX4090.
-I recommend reading the article about the ways and costs of generating graphics before you start.
+perfect scenario is to have a top-tier graphics card like

 Installers